janbujanowski/markdown-cv/index.md

 __Stack__ C# / MSSQL / ASP.NET / JS / Angular 1 / VB.
 NET (excel) / MSSQL / EF / TFVC

 Internal system gathering data from portfolios and systems across company to summarize daily reports for traders.
-Besides test automation, I was developing tools to facilitate daily tasks like data recalculation or loading specific datasets.
+Besides test automation, I was developing tools to facilitate daily tasks like data recalculation or reloading datasets.
 - • software testing automation framework and tools for data loading
 - • developing new reports and calculations based on business requirements
 - • new tools for production maintenance built-in web add-ons for 1st line support, release management, client notifications